Impact

 Risk and Exploitability

-Based on the description, the likely attack vector involves network-based traffic that triggers a SYN packet to the affected socket, inducing the race condition.
-The exact exploitation vector is not detailed, and no EPSS or CVSS score is available, so the likelihood of exploitation remains uncertain.
-However, because the flaw can lead to kernel corruption, the risk of exploitation is considered high in terms of impact, while the likelihood remains uncertain due to lack of publicly reported cases.
+The likely attack vector involves network‑based traffic that triggers a SYN packet to the affected socket, inducing the race condition.
+The EPSS score is < 1%, and the CVSS score is 9.8, making the likelihood of exploitation uncertain.
+Although exploitability is uncertain, because the flaw can lead to kernel corruption, the risk of exploitation is considered high in terms of impact.

 OpenCVE Enrichment